Superrehtard/old_diaspora_wiki/Rpm-installation-on-fedora.md

     sudo yum install mongodb-server openssl ImageMagick git libxslt-devel libxml2-devel

-##  Ruby 1.8.7 installation.
+##  Ruby 1.8.7 installation

 In order to update ruby to 1.8.7, you need to know the packages currently using ruby on your box:

     sudo yum remove ruby

 (don't worry, nothing will be removed unless you approve it).
-You will presented a list of packages that yum will remove if ruby is removed.
+You will be presented a list of packages that yum will remove if ruby is removed.
 If this acceptable, answer 'yes' and proceed.
 Otherwise, you have two options: